 TrustMark, Checkatrade, mybuilder, Ratedpeople...
 Is it worth it?

 TrustMark is a not-for-profit, government backed accreditation site with the sole focus of providing customers with reassurance and protection from rogue traders.
-After a careful vetting process that all listed businesses are subjected to, accreditation is awarded to signal good trading practices, good customer service and technical competence.
+After a careful vetting process that all listed businesses are subjected to, accreditation is awarded to signal good trading practices, good customer service and technical competence, as well as fully qualified engineers.

 The scheme was initially launched in 2005 so they have over 10 years experience, and is overseen by a board of directors with direct experience in the trade and consumer protection sector, therefore you can be confident that you'll be dealing with a company that understands the unique demands of your industry.